redox-os/book/src/porting-applications.md

 """
 ```

-(Replace the `example1` item and others with the example names, if the program has only one example you can remove the `example2` item)
+(Replace the `example1` item and others with the example names, if the application has only one example you can remove the `example2` item)

 ### Rename binaries

-Some programs or examples use generic names for their executable files which could cause conflicts in the package installation process, to avoid this use the following command after the compilation or installation commands:
+Some applications or examples use generic names for their executable files which could cause conflicts in the package installation process, to avoid this use the following command after the compilation or installation commands:

 ```sh
 mv "${COOKBOOK_STAGE}/usr/bin/binary-name" "${COOKBOOK_STAGE}/usr/bin/new-binary-name"